martin-garaj/martin-garaj.github.io/_pages/cv.md

 Work experience
 ======
-* Summer 2017: Research Assistant
+* 2017: Research Assistant
   * City University of Hong Kong
-  * Project: Working on acceleration of heuristic search algorithm using FPGA-SoC platform.
+  * Goal: Acceleration of heuristic search algorithms using FPGA-SoC platform.

-* Fall 2021: Data Analytist
+* 2021: Data Analyst
   * SolarGIS
-  * Project: Detection of anomalies related to 1-axis and 2-axis trackers from irradiation data.
+  * Goal: Detection of anomalies related to 1-axis and 2-axis trackers from irradiation data.

 Skills
 ======